luoxisteven/Learning-Notes/notes-en/cs-basic.md

 * **Example**: Home routers typically have two IP addresses
   * WAN port IP: Assigned by ISP, used to connect to the Internet
   * LAN port IP: Usually 192.168.1.1, serving as the default gateway for internal devices

+## Transmission Layer
+### TCP and UDP
+- TCP (Transmission Control Protocol) provides a `reliable`, `error-checked`, and `connection-oriented communication`.
+- UDP (User Datagram Protocol) is `unreliable` (no guarantee of delivery, order, or error correction) but is `faster` and `more efficient` in terms of `latency` and `computational overhead`.

+### Three-way Handshake (TCP-Only)
+- TCP uses a three-way handshake to `establish a connection` between two devices before data transfer begins.
+- The three-way handshake is a process used in TCP/IP networks to establish a reliable connection between two devices (hosts).
+- **SYN**: The client sends a SYN (synchronize) packet to the server to request a connection.
+- **SYN-ACK**: The server responds with a SYN-ACK (synchronize-acknowledge) packet to acknowledge the request and establish its own connection.
+- **ACK**: The client sends an ACK (acknowledge) packet back to the server, confirming the connection.
+- **`Main Purpose`**: The main purpose of the three-way handshake is to establish a reliable connection by ensuring that `both client and server are ready to communicate (both sides can send and receive)`.

+### Four-way Handshake (TCP-Only)
+- TCP uses a four-way handshake to `terminate a connection` between two devices after data transfer ends.
+- The four-way handshake ensures that `both sides have finished sending data` and can safely close the connection.
+- **FIN (Client → Server)**: The client sends a FIN (finish) packet to the server, indicating it has finished sending data.
+- **ACK (Server → Client)**: The server acknowledges the client's FIN with an ACK packet.
+- **FIN (Server → Client)**: After the server finishes sending all its data, it sends its own FIN packet to the client.
+- **ACK (Client → Server)**: The client acknowledges the server’s FIN with an ACK packet, completing the connection termination.
+- **`Main Purpose`**: The main purpose of the four-way handshake is to terminate a TCP connection, ensuring that `both client and server have finished all data transmission and acknowledge each other's termination`.

+### Error Control for TCP:
+1) Checksum
+2) Acknowledgments (ACK)
+ - The receiver sends an ACK (acknowledgment) back to the sender when it successfully receives a segment.
+ - Each ACK contains `the next expected sequence number` (implying all previous bytes were received correctly).
+3) Retransmission
+ - If the sender does not receive an ACK for a segment within a certain timeout period (called Retransmission Timeout, RTO), it retransmits that segment.
+ - Also, if the sender receives duplicate ACKs (e.g., 3 duplicate ACKs for the same sequence number), it can trigger fast retransmission without waiting for timeout.
+4) Sliding Windows
+ - To maximize the efficiency and time for transmission of the data.
+ - TCP uses a sliding window mechanism to avoid overwhelming the receiver.
+ - The receiver tells the sender how much data it can accept (window size).
+ - If too many packets are lost or delayed, TCP shrinks the window to slow down transmission.

 ## Database